mialkin/docs/unix/vim.md

 A | Insert at the end of the line o | Insert new line below
 O | Insert new line above
-cw | Change to the end of the word ca[ | Delete everything between brackets
+cw | Delete everything to the end of the word ca[ | Delete everything between brackets
+C | Delete everything from cursor to the end of line

 ## See also